jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RM 33 Limits on refunds for certain unit trusts and group investment funds
 When this section applies
-(1) This section applies when a public unit trust or group investment fund— (a) is entitled to a refund under section RM 2, RM 4, or RM 5; and (b) goes into liquidation or chooses to become a portfolio investment entity; and (c) at the time of the liquidation or election, has—
+(1) This section applies when a public unit trust or group investment fund— (a) is entitled to a refund under section RM 2 or RM 4; and (b) goes into liquidation or chooses to become a portfolio investment entity; and (c) at the time of the liquidation or election, has—
     (i) a credit balance in its available subscribed capital (ASC) account on liquidation; and